jdavidrice/BigMood/README.md

 ## Motivation

 This app was designed to address the issue of wanting to become more aware of changes in mood throughout the day.
 It gives our users a simple, non-obtrusive way to track their mood and accompanying activities, to ultimately help them become more aware of their mental states.
-Noticing and identifying moods, and being able to look back and analyze mood changes, will hopefully allow our users to focus more on doing activities that are correlated with a positive mood, and to hopefully avoid those activities that are correlated with negative mood.
+Noticing and identifying moods, and being able to look back and analyze mood changes, will allow our users to focus more on doing activities that are correlated with a positive mood, and to hopefully avoid those activities that are correlated with negative mood.

 *   [Return to Top](#BigMood)